cyberark/conjur/reference/policy.md

 layout: page
 ---

-{% include toc.md key='prerequisites' %}

-TODO

 {% include toc.md key='introduction' %}

 Conjur is managed primarily through policies.
 A policy is a [YAML](http://yaml.org) document which describes users, groups, hosts, layers, web services, and variables, plus role-based access control grants and privileges.
-Once you've loaded a policy into Conjur, you can use the Conjur API to authenticate as a role, list and search the entities in the policy, and perform permission checks (more on all this later).
+Once you've loaded a policy into Conjur, you can use the Conjur API to authenticate as a role, list and search the entities in the policy, perform permission checks, store and fetch secrets, etc.

 Conjur's YAML syntax is easy for both humans and computers to read and write.
 Here's a typical policy which defines users, groups, and a policy for the application "myapp".

-Save this policy as "conjur.yml":

-{% highlight yaml %}
-# conjur.yml
-- !policy
-  id: myapp
-  body:
-  - &variables
-    - !variable ssl-cert
-    - !variable ssl-key

-  - !layer
-    annotations:
-      description: My application layer

-  - !permit
-    resource: *variables
-    privileges: [ read, execute ]
-    roles: !layer

-- !host myapp-01

-- !grant
-  role: !layer myapp
-  member: !host myapp-01
-{% endhighlight %}
+{% include policy-file.md policy='tour' %}

 Some key features of this policy:

-* There are 2 variables (secrets) which the application can use.
+* There are 1 variables (secret) which is a database password.
 * The hosts (containers, servers, or VMs) will have the `layer` role.
-* The `layer` role can read and execute (fetch), but not update the secrets.
+* The `layer` role can read and execute (fetch), but not update the database secrets.
+* A `host-factory` can be used to dynamically create new hosts in the application layer.
 * Annotations help to explain the purpose of each statement in the policy.

 {% include toc.md key='rbac' %}

-Conjur implements role-based access control (RBAC) to provide permission checks.
+Conjur implements role-based access control (RBAC) to provide role management and permission checking.
 In RBAC, a permission check is called a "transaction".
 Each transaction has three parts:

 1. **the role** who, or what, is acting.
 In Conjur, individual entities such as users and hosts are roles, and groups-of-entities such as groups and layers are roles too.
 2. **the privilege** the name of an action which the role is attempting to perform.
 In Conjur, privileges generally follow the Unix pattern of `read`, `execute` and `update`.
 3. **the resource** the protected thing, such as a secret or a webservice.

 RBAC determines whether a transaction is allowed or denied by traversing the roles and permissions in the policies.
-(Transactions are always denied by default).
+Transactions are always denied by default, and only allowed if the privilege is granted to some role (e.g. a Layer) of the current authenticated role (e.g. a Host).

-In the example above, the `permit` statements at the bottom of the policy instruct Conjur RBAC to allow some transactions:
+In the example above, the `permit` statement in the "db" policy instructs Conjur RBAC to allow some transactions:

-* role: `layer`
+* role: `group:db/secrets-users`
 * privilege: `read` and `execute`
-* resource: all variables in the policy
+* resource: all variables in the "db" policy

+Permissions are also available via ownership.
+Each object in Conjur has an owner, and the owner always have full privileges on the object.

+By default, when a policy is created, the policy is owned by the current authenticated user who is creating the policy.
+Objects inside a policy are owned by the policy (which is a kind of role), so the current authenticated user's ownership of the policy is transitive to all the objects in the policy.

 {% include toc.md key='loading' %}

 Conjur policies are loaded through the CLI using the command `conjur policy load`.
 This command requires two arguments:

 * `policy-id` An identifier for the policy.
 The first time you load a policy, use the policy id "bootstrap".
 This is a special policy name that is used to define root-level data.
 The "bootstrap" policy may define sub-policies, initially empty, which you can later populate with their own data.
-Until a policy id has been created by the bootstrap policy, it's not valid.
+Aside from the "bootstrap" policy, policy ids are not valid until the corresponding policy has been created.
 * `policy-file` Policy file containing statements in YAML format.
 Use a single dash `-` to read the policy from STDIN.

 Here's how to load the policy "conjur.yml":